larryhastings/big/README.md

 #### Reverse iterators

-`LinkedList` objects also support reverse iteration.
+`linked_list` objects also support reverse iteration.
 You create a reverse iterator by calling `reversed` on the list.
 You can also create a reverse iterator by calling `reversed` on a forwards iterator; this returns a reverse iterator pointing at the same node.